 Welcome Solar Projects Enthusiast!

 Want to build your own useful solar energy projects?
 You’ve come to the right place.
-Learn how with my video course and plans package for building three outstanding solar projects.
-Each design is simple enough that any handy person can build it, with detailed, field-proven plans that make all the difference.
-Three projects in this one course include:
+I’m Steve Maxwell, course creator and instructor, and this popular course of mine uses video, plans, instructions and illustrations to teach you how to build three outstanding solar projects.
+Each design is simple enough that any handy person can build, with detailed, field-proven plans that make all the difference.
+The three solar projects in this course include:

 - SOLAR GENERATOR: make electricity without fuel or noise.